georgerobescu/ow_draft--1/readme.md

 3. Click on the `fork` button; in this way a copy (duplicate) of the repository will be created inside your own profile and you can immediately start to work on it (the content of the repository has been `pulled` down to your own git profile).
 4. When you are done with the changes, just `push` it back to the master repository (the original source from which you `forked` it) and ask for a `pull to request` session.
 Other people (*users?*) involved in the repository (from the original creator of the repository to other contributors who forked the project as well) will receive a notifications.

 It’s then a matter of discussing those changes in the issues section of the repository.
 Exactly here, peers dynamics take place.

+Peer production between disparate users happens, instead, in the `pull request` section.
+After having submitted a new feature to the main project you’re contributing, whistle to the project manager you’d like to discuss something you made: a back and forth collaboration between the two parts will start (and ideally more people can enter the discussion).

+Some people use the `pull request` feature to send themselves things to review:
+1. open a new pull request at the end of the day before going to bed;
+2. wake up the day after early in the morning, and while checking your email, read the notification you sent to yourself 8-10 hours before;
+3. go back to work and complete the request.

+A technique like this, let someone almost completely abstract her himself from the reality of working alone on a project, gaining a rather new magic level of interaction between two temporal-based version of oneself.

+Conversely